Michael shuts nearly 40 percent of U.S. Gulf of Mexico oil output

 A week ago, drillers were pulling about 3.4 billion cubic feet per day (bcfd) of gas out of the offshore Gulf of Mexico.
 On Tuesday, that was down to just 2.2 bcfd, according to data from Refinitiv.

-Southern Co (SO.N), the biggest power company in Georgia and Alabama, said on Wednesday it was reducing power in two units at the Farley nuclear power plant in Alabama as a precautionary measure.
+Southern Co, the biggest power company in Georgia and Alabama, said all of its nuclear power plants were operating at or near full power early Wednesday.

-The reduced operating level will allow personnel to continue monitoring the storm’s progress and if necessary shut the 1,751-megawatt Farley plant, which is about 90 miles north of the coast.
+Southern said it was waiting for the latest weather reports before deciding whether to shut the 1,751-megawatt Farley plant in southern Alabama.
 Farley is the company’s reactor closest to where Hurricane Michael is expected to make landfall.

-U.S. crude futures CLc1 were trading down more than 2 percent at $73.20 per barrel Wednesday morning, reflecting the declining importance of Gulf of Mexico output that has resulted from the growth of production from the nation’s onshore shale fields.
+U.S. crude futures were trading down over 1 percent at $74.14 per barrel Wednesday morning, reflecting the declining importance of Gulf of Mexico output that has resulted from the growth of production from the nation’s onshore shale fields.

 Crude output lost in the two days of storm shut-ins represents about 9 percent of the U.S. production of 11.1 million barrels per day, according to data from the Energy Information Administration.